yang-guangliang/lian/README.md

 ## Documentation and Support

-For more technical details, please refer to the [Documentation](https://yang-guangliang.github.io/lian/en).
+For more technical details, please refer to [Documentation](https://yang-guangliang.github.io/lian/en).

-Feel free to submit feedback and suggestions via [Issues](https://github.com/yang-guangliang/lian/issues)!
+Feel free to submit feedback and suggestions via [Issues](https://github.com/yang-guangliang/lian/issues),[Discussions](https://github.com/yang-guangliang/lian/discussions), and [Pull Requests](https://github.com/yang-guangliang/lian/pulls)!

 ## About Us

-Lian is independently developed by the [FUDAN-SSR (System Security and Reliability)](https://yang-guangliang.github.io/) research group at Fudan University.
+Lian is independently developed by the [FDU-SSR (System Security and Reliability)](https://yang-guangliang.github.io/) research group at Fudan University.
 We are committed to building a scalable, high-precision, and multiple-language program security analysis infrastructure.